leiluk1/movie-recommender-system/reports/report.md

 ## Data Analysis

 The data analysis phase involved exploring and understanding the dataset used.
 First of all, the key notes about data from *MovieLens*: in the main dataset there are iformation about 943 users and 1682 movies.
-Moreover, in all datasets users and movies ids start from $1$ (not from $0$).
+Moreover, in all datasets users and movies ids start from $1$.

-Let's consider the data exploration visualizations and results:
+Let's see the data exploration visualizations and conclusion made from them:

 The following figure (Figure 1) shows the distribution of movie ratings in the dataset.
 It can be observed that the majority of ratings fall within the range of $3$ to $5$, indicating that users generally rate movies positively.